alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 light embellishment, but the broad strokes of the stories are true.
 Which makes the Settlers of Catan story *extra* wild.

-Sarah claims that at a company retreat, she particpated in a six player game of Settlers of Catan.
+Sarah claims that at a company retreat, she participated in a six player game of Settlers of Catan.
 As the game continues, she believes the other players are deliberately throwing to make sure Mark Zuckerberg wins.